jessecambon/tidygeocoder/README.md

 -   The US Census service supports street-level addresses only (ie. “11 Wall St New York, NY” is OK but “New York, NY” is not).
--   The Census service does not support reverse geocoding.
 -   The Mapbox service is capable of performing batch geocoding when using the [permanent endpoint](https://docs.mapbox.com/api/search/geocoding/#batch-geocoding),